Canon 4000D vs Panasonic FZ1000 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 4000D and Panasonic Lumix DC-FZ1000 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the 4000D and the FZ1000 II are recent models that are part of the current product line-up.
 The FZ1000 II replaced the earlier Panasonic FZ1000, while the 4000D does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 4000D and FZ1000 II can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Panasonic FZ1000 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 4000D or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.